Mark Fischer (American football)

-Mark Raymond Fischer (born July 29, 1974) is a former American football center who played in the National Football League for the Washington Redskins.
-He played college football at Purdue University and was drafted in the fifth round of the 1998 NFL Draft.
-During the 2000 NFL season, Fischer became the starting center of the Washington Redskins starting in all 16 games.
+Mark Raymond Fischer (born July 29, 1974) is an American former professional football player who was a center for the Washington Redskins of the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected 140th overall in the fifth round of the 1998 NFL draft.

+During the 2000 NFL season, Fischer became Washington's starting center, starting in all 16 games.
 The following year, Cory Raymer regained his starting position.
 In week 4 of the 2001 season Fischer sustained a season ending ACL rupture.
 He signed with the Denver Broncos in 2002 but was released before the season started.
 As of 2013 he is a Managing Director at PNC Capital Markets LLC division of PNC Financial Services Group.